mborgerson/wiki-export/wiki/APU.md

     -   COUNT register counts down
     -   LVL is not updated during this phase (it will keep it's previous value)
+    -   Writes to LVL have an impact on the output volume
+    -   If the COUNT register is higher than the releaserate, the output will be silent and LVL will drop to zero
     -   The actual output level is probably determined like:
         `max(COUNT - LVL, 0)`
     -   COUNT will keep counting until 0 even after the output level has